dongxiansuixin/ue-gameplay-work-balancer/README.md

 ## Related Similar Implementations

-**`LatentTickTimeBudget` in ue5coro** [Link](https://github.com/landelare/ue5coro/blob/master/Docs/LatentTickTimeBudget.md) - this is a great tool if you don't need a global manager, groups, and other bells and whistles (the time slicers module in this repo has sort of a similar API).
+**`LatentTickTimeBudget` in ue5coro** [Link](https://github.com/landelare/ue5coro/blob/master/Docs/LatentTickTimeBudget.md) - this is a great tool if you don't need a global manager, groups, aborting, and other bells and whistles (the time slicers module in this repo has sort of a similar API).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>